google-ai-edge/mediapipe/docs/getting_started/hello_world_ios.md

 5.  `Main.storyboard` and `Launch.storyboard`
 6.  `Assets.xcassets` directory.

-Copy these files to a directory named `EdgeDetectionGpu` to a location that can access the MediaPipe source code.
-For example, the source code of the application that we will build in this tutorial is located in `mediapipe/examples/ios/EdgeDetectionGpu`.
+Copy these files to a directory named `HelloWorld` to a location that can access the MediaPipe source code.
+For example, the source code of the application that we will build in this tutorial is located in `mediapipe/examples/ios/HelloWorld`.
 We will refer to this path as the `$APPLICATION_PATH` throughout the codelab.

 Note: MediaPipe provides Objective-C bindings for iOS.
 The edge detection